utnet-org/uminer/CONTRIBUTING.md

 1. **Issues**: Use the GitHub issue tracker for bugs, feature requests, or discussions.
 2. **Communication**: For real-time communication, we use [Slack/Discord/Other platforms].
 Please keep the discussion professional and respectful.
-3. **Code of Conduct**: Adhere to the [Code of Conduct](LINK_TO_CODE_OF_CONDUCT).
-We strive for a welcoming and inclusive environment.

-## Coding Guidelines

-1. **Follow `go-ethereum` Coding Conventions**:
-   - **Code Style**: Adhere to the coding style used in the `go-ethereum` project.
-This includes [effective Go](https://golang.org/doc/effective_go) coding standards and additional project-specific conventions.
-   - **Formatting**: Use tools like `gofmt` or `goimports` to format your code according to Go standards.
-This ensures consistency across the codebase.
-   - **Commenting and Documentation**: Follow the commenting style of `go-ethereum`.
-This means writing clear, concise comments that explain non-obvious features or implementations.
-Additionally, update or add documentation reflecting the purpose and use of your contributions.
-   - **Naming Conventions**: Use meaningful and descriptive names, following the naming conventions in `go-ethereum`.
-For instance, use `MixedCaps` or `mixedCaps` rather than underscores to write multiword names.
-   - **Error Handling**: Follow Go's conventional error handling patterns as demonstrated in `go-ethereum`.
-Check for errors where necessary and handle them appropriately.
-   - **Tests**: Write tests for your code following `go-ethereum`'s testing patterns.
-Ensure that your code passes all existing tests and that your new tests sufficiently cover any new functionality.

-2. **Code Review Process**:
-   - Your code submissions will be reviewed according to the `go-ethereum` review process.
-Familiarize yourself with this process to understand how your contributions will be evaluated.

-3. **Referencing `go-ethereum` Code**:
-   - If your contribution is closely related to existing `go-ethereum` code, reference the relevant files or sections in your pull request description.

-Remember, consistency with the existing codebase is crucial.
-When in doubt, refer to the `go-ethereum` repository for guidance on style and best practices.

 ## Getting Help